-Foreigners as a general rule, cannot buy property in India, although there are exceptions, and most people living in India for a fixed term do not opt to buy as a) purchase values for real estate are proportionately much higher than rental values, and b) there is a lot of bureaucracy involved in buying real estate.
+Foreigners as a general rule, cannot purchase permanent accommodation or buy property in India, although there are exceptions, and most people living in India for a fixed term do not opt to buy as a) purchase values for real estate are proportionately much higher than rental values, and b) there is a lot of bureaucracy involved in buying real estate.

 Foreigners can buy residential real estate only if they are resident in India, which means that you need to spend more than 182 days in a year in India.
 It is not possible and indeed, illegal, to buy real estate if you are on a tourist visa, business visa or employment visa of 3 years or less.
 The only exception is foreigners of Indian origin, who hold PIO or OCI cards.
 Foreigners and PIO card holders are not allowed to purchase agricultural land.

 Some windows that are worth exploring are: Foreign companies who have Indian offices can buy and sell real estate; individuals on employment visas can lease a house for a maximum 5-year term.